BEFORE AND AFTER

 The items on this list represent the vast majority of the items that actually get used in the workplace and so we put them here in one place in generic language so that you won’t have to reinvent the process.
 This is not rocket science and of course it doesn’t cover every circumstance for every business.
 In the event you want to or are compelled to have additional first aid items on hand, then please go ahead and add them to your list.

 A word on the tablets.
 We put them last on the list because many of our business customers over the years did not want to offer any medications of any kind in their first aid kit.
-We respect their decisions and if you do not care to offer them to your people we are 100% OK with that.
+We respect their decisions and if you do not care to offer them to your people, we are 100% OK with that.

 We would have you consider that we offer a line of tablets that are of generic time proven formulas that have been used as over the counter medications for many years.
-Many of these are available in tamper resistant industrial packaging and come with written instructions on the self dispensing packages.
+Many of these are available in tamper resistant industrial packaging and come with written instructions on the self-dispensing packages.

 Providing even a limited selection of tablets properly packaged may be preferable to an open bottle stashed away in drawer.